idimitroveg/idimitroveg/README.md

 ## 📌 Featured Projects

-### 🔹 Structural Optimization Tool
+### 🔹 AutoCAD to Excel Automation Tool
-Python-based tool for optimizing structural elements using data-driven methods.
+Python tool that converts .xls file data exported from AutoCAD exports into structured Excel files for engineering workflows.
+Reads marks on a rebar and calculates its weight.

 ### 🔹 Excel-Based Design Automation
 Automated reinforced concrete design workflows using advanced Excel + VBA.

-### 🔹 3D Modeling Workflows
-Parametric modeling scripts using Rhino/Grasshopper.